syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 👯‍♂️ Using this field in the controller
 ==============

-Now that there is a new `name` field, you can use this to personalize the log line.
+Now that there is a new `imageTag` field, you can use this to personalize the log line.
 Change the existing log line in the controller to:

 ```
-  // Use the `Name` field from the website spec to personalise the log
+  // Use the `ImageTag` field from the website spec to personalise the log
-  log.Info(fmt.Sprintf("Hello %s!", customResource.Spec.Name))
+  log.Info(fmt.Sprintf("Hello website reconciler with tag %s!", customResource.Spec.ImageTag))
 ```

 and then make sure to import `"fmt"`.
 Your imports should now read: